xwavex/fusion2urdf/README.md

 This repo only supports Gazebo, if you are using pybullet, see: https://github.com/yanshil/Fusion2PyBullet.

 ## Updated!!!
+* 2021/10/13: Version 1.2
+  * Made the color and material detection more robust
+  * Added ROS 2 launchfile generator
+  * Dialog Popup to choose between ROS 1 and ROS 2

+* 2021/03/09: version 1.1
+  * Fix FusionAPI Change

 * 2021/01/23: Version 1.0
   * This version can handle now nested components
   * The bodies and components which should be exported can be choosen via the light bulbs in Fusion 360
-  * Joints with disbaled light bulb will be ignored and not exported to the urdf file
+  * Joints with disabled light bulb will be ignored and not exported to the urdf file
   * Hopefully final bugfix of the joint coordinates calculation
   * Reading out the color of the component and set it in the material file
   * All changes are done in a temporary file, so no backup of your design file is necessary (but it is still a good idea)